BearlessDev/Wiki-Test/README.md

 #
 # %player% --> return the name of the player.
 #
-#

-usage-message:
-  reload: "&c&lIncorrect Usage: &c/lm-reload &c&lor &c/lobbymanager-reload" #Message while you do the wrong reload command.

-server:
-  disable_default_join_message: true #Disable the default join message "Bearless_ joined the game".
-  disable_default_quit_message: true #Disable the default quit message "Bearless_ quit the game".

-  custom_join_message: "&a%player% &ejoin the lobby!" #Replace the default join message by a custom one.
-  custom_quit_message: "&a%player% &equit the lobby!" #Replace the default quit message by a custom one.

-world:
-  block-break:
-    enable: true #Disable the ability for the players to break block.
-    permission: "lobbymanager.block.break" #The permission needed to break block.
-    permission-message: "&cSorry, but you can't break block." #The message who appear while a player try to break a block without the permission.

-  block-place:
-    enable: true #Disable the ability for the players to place block.
-    permission: "lobbymanager.block.place" #The permission needed to place block.
-    permission-message: "&cSorry, but you can't place block." #The message who appear while a player try to place a block without the permission.

-  disable-entity-spawn: true #Disable the spawn of entity (Passive and Aggressive) like (Pig, Creeper, Zombie, Cow etc...).
-  disable-weather-change: true #Disable the change of the weather.

-  enable_join_player_spawn_loc: true #enable or disable the custom spawn for player while joining the server.
-  spawn_world_name: "world" #The name of the world where the spawn will be set.
-  spawn_X: 0 #The X position of the custom spawn.
-  spawn_Y: 65 #The Y position of the custom spawn.
-  spawn_Z: 0 #The Z position of the custom spawn.
-  spawn_Yaw: 180 #The YAW position of the custom spawn.
-  spawn_Pitch: 0 #The PITCH position of the custom spawn.

-  spawn_teleport_onFall: 5 #while a player falls into the void, that position Y will be the point where the player will be teleported to the custom spawn.

-player:
-  disable_fall_damage: true #Preventing player from taking fall damage.
-  disable_food_loss: true #Preventing player from lost food.

-  player_health_level: 20 #Set the health of the player while joining the server.
-  player_food_level: 20 #Set the food of the player while joining the server.

-  enable_player_gamemode: true #Enable or Disable the gamemode of the player while joining the server.
-  set_player_gamemode: "adventure" #The gamemode will be set to the player while joining the server.

 commands: #List of all the Permission/Message of all the plugin command.
   reload: